TomLafferty/React-Django-ToDo/README.md

 # Help me TODO things

-Creating a handy dandy To Do list app using Django, Python, sqlite for V1
+Creating a handy dandy To Do list app using Django, Python, sqlite for V1.

+Still in dev mode, no ALLOWED_HOSTS